davemoz/IXL-Design-System/README.md

 ### API Usage

-We use 1 endpoint in this project:
+We use 2 endpoints in this project:

-- `GET /v1/images/:file_key` - Render a frame from a specific Figma document and return a url to rendered image.
+* `GET /v1/images/:file_key` - Render a frame from a specific Figma document and return a url to rendered image.

-We render an image of a specific frame and use `perspective.js` to project that rendered frame into several different mock ups.
-You could imagine using this to demo the design for an app you are working on in Figma.
+* 'GET /v1/projects/:project_id/files' - Retrieve file from specific project, along with its nodes.